thinkitdata/Mobius/README.md

 # Mobius
 Mobius is a program for transcoding Mobiclip videos (`.moflex` or `.mods`) to `.mp4`.
 The source is based on Gericom's [MobiclipDecoder](https://github.com/Gericom/MobiclipDecoder).
-Mobius also uses ffmpeg for the output — a static binary for Windows can be obtained from the [FFmpeg builds](https://ffmpeg.zeranoe.com/builds/) page.
+Mobius also uses ffmpeg for the output â€” a static binary for Windows can be obtained from the [FFmpeg builds](https://ffmpeg.zeranoe.com/builds/) page.
+In order to use this you need to install MS VisualStudio (community edition works) and the dotNet developer sdk.
+I've used v4.8 and it works.
+You then create a project using this repo, compile the project and then follow the instructions below.

 ## Initial setup
 The `Mobius.exe.config` file needs to be set up before first use.
 The most important one of these is: